Attendance & School Absence

 - Answer and respond to phone calls from school.

 - Learning Coach doesn’t need to enter attendance hours like was need in the past but needs to make sure student is spending the time needed for school every day (see daily hour requirements) by following school expectations for attendance and being on track.

 Tier 3 School Engagement Support

-If a student has chronic absenteeism or truancy and is not communicating with teachers and staff, the student and parent are required to meet with an administer at the UTVA office or in a Zoom room if transportation is an issue, to discuss student’s class connect attendance, course grades, time spent in each online course, and barriers keeping the student from being fully engaged in school.
+If a student has chronic absenteeism or truancy and is not communicating with teachers and staff, the student and parent are required to meet with an administrator to discuss student’s class connect attendance, course grades, time spent in each online course, and barriers keeping the student from being fully engaged in school.

-If a student is not attending class and there is no communication with the parent, a police well check is requested.
+If a student is not attending class and there is no communication with the parent, a police well check may be requested.

 If a student has a social/ emotional or technology barrier keeping the student from being fully engaged in school and there is communication with the parent, a meeting in a Zoom room or a home visit is scheduled to provide support and training to insure the student can engage in school.

 - Tiered interventions and support.
 Tier 3 and 4 At-Risk